SonarSource/sonar-loc-count/PowerShell/README.md

 ### [Azure DevOps Services](https://dev.azure.com):

-CCounts lines of code from a Azure DevOps Services organization.
+Counts lines of code from a Azure DevOps Services organization.
 Requires to pass [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) and the organization.
 The token must have Code Read permissions.
-The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***global.txt*** file that indicates the maximum line of code on the repository.
+The script generates a report per project (File: ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.
+As well as a ***global.txt*** file that indicates the maximum line of code on the repository.

 ```
 <azuredevops.ps1> <token> <organization> <PATH for cloc binary>